CN3ves/5-/docs/index.md

 * Attack: Active action to damage a target in any way (physically, mentally, socially, etc). *<span style="color:grey">These would include using weapons, intimidation or insulting a target, spreading rumors or lies or even develop a logical accusation, etc. as long as the result would plausibly damage a descriptor</span>*.
 * Defend: A Passive action used in to prevent damage in response or another character’s action. *<span style="color:grey">These would include dodging a trap, using armor or shields, rebutting an accusation, protecting social status during a scandal, etc. as long as it could plausibly prevent damage to a descriptor</span>*.
 * Abilities: Abilities are particular actions that not all character have access to.
 Even though this may not be relevant for all games, most of the abilities will be restricted costing damage to a specific descriptor, *<span style="color:grey">for example casting spells may deal damage to mind resistance descriptor due to the exhausting nature of magic </span>*, they may require constant concentration checks to maintain, *<span style="color:grey">a bard would need to keep passing performance actions to maintain its inspiring song  </span>*, or they may have specific activation conditions, *<span style="color:grey">such as rolling a 6 on a related action such as using dual strike with a staff</span>*.
 * Maneuvers: Active actions that result in bonuses or penalties due to outmaneuvering, distracting or discrediting the target. *<span style="color:grey">These actions could include action or trick that imposes a disadvantage (disarm, restrain, throw sand), provides a bonus (hide, use terrain advantage, aim, engage) or impose a condition (stunned, prone, confused) to a character</span>*.
 Given that some of these maneuvers may be considered powerful actions in some settings or games, it is possible to associate them with abilities, critical hits or even only triggering as free action when a 6 is rolled (or a one is rolled against the player).
+In addition, manouvre suffer a -1 manourvre difficult penalty by default.
 * Move: In this system, there are no grids, maps or any other sort of objective locations and positions during conflicts.
 The general layout is described, highlighting particularities that could be used for or against the players.
 All characters will start in relative positions to the players so tracking space is simplified by defining three regions in relation to the players: near, far and away.
 Melee and short-range actions can only target in the near area, which ranged actions can have targets in the far area.
 Only in very particular cases may someone target a character in the away area, as this represents an area outside the conflict zone.

 It is assumed that the character are always moving about their area so moving is only required to remove conditions (stand up, clear head), interact with particular items or other characters (reload a weapon, drag a wounded ally, push through) or approach targets in different areas.
 To move from one zone to another, an unblocked path (may interactions) and full movement (-2 move penalty to all actions) is required.